jorisroovers/gitlint/docs/home/linting_specific_commits.md

 # Use git's special references
 gitlint --commits "origin/main..HEAD"

-# You can also pass multiple, comma separated commit hashes:
+# You can also pass multiple, comma separated commit hashes
 gitlint --commits 019cf40,c50eb150,d6bc75a
 # These can include special references as well
 gitlint --commits HEAD~1,mybranch-name,origin/main,d6bc75a
-# You can also lint a single commit with --commits:
+# You can also lint a single commit by adding a trailing comma
-gitling --commits 019cf40,
+gitlint --commits 019cf40,
 ```

 The `--commits` flag takes a **single** refspec argument or commit range.
 Basically, any range that is understood